Club: SL Benfica | Opening: 2003 | Capacity: 64,400 seats

 The stadium has been selected to be the playing venue of the 2014 Champions League final.

-Estádio da Luz is located in the north of Lisbon, almost 8 kilometres north of Lisbon’s city centre, and not far away from Lisbon’s other major stadium, Estádio José Alvalade.
+Estádio da Luz is located in the north of Lisbon at almost 8 kilometres north of Lisbon’s city centre and not far away from Lisbon’s other major stadium, Estádio José Alvalade.

 The stadium lies adjacent to the E1 (Av.
 General Norton de Matos) motorway.
 Take the exit toward Benfica.
 The stadium is clearly visible from the motorway and signposted coming from the east.

-Estádio da Luz can furthermore be reached with the blue metro line.
+If using public transport, Estádio da Luz can be reached with the blue metro line.
 The blue line can be boarded at several stations in Lisbon’s city centre, e.g. at Baixa-Chiado.
-Get off at station Colégio Militar / Luz, which lies right next to the stadium.
+Get off at station Colégio Militar/Luz, which lies right next to the stadium.

 Buses that pass the stadium are line 703, 726, 729, 750, 765, 767, 768, and 799.
 They stop either at metro Colégio Militar, at the Estrada da Luz, or at Av.
 General Norton de Matos (line 750).